Maryland Deed of Trust Form

 Deeds of Trust in Maryland

 Maryland is a deed of trust state, recognizing both deeds of trust and mortgages as valid documents for real estate financing.
-There are no criteria in Maryland for who can serve as trustee, though they are typically a title company, financial institution, or escrow company.
+There are no criteria in Maryland for who can serve as a trustee, though trustees are typically title companies, financial institutions, or escrow companies.

 Deed of Trust (Preview)